 Off the east coast of Africa, the Seychelles are experiencing an unprecedented rise in sea levels compared to the last 6,000 years, according to a study published in the Proceedings of the National Academy of Sciences.
 With around 85 percent of the country’s development sitting on coastlines, rising sea levels can be catastrophic.
 The Seychelles News Agency reports that just a one-meter rise could cover many of its low-lying islands and inhabited coastal areas, which would be a 70 percent loss of its land mass.
 Mangrove forests and coral reefs are also at severe risk.
 The Seychelles is just one of the 15 tiny countries you never knew existed.

 There’s a plan to move everyone who lives on this island in the central Pacific completely off due to increasing water levels.
 The president of Kiribati, an independent republic, looked to buy land in Fiji in 2012 as “climate change insurance” for the island’s population.
 The president was quoted as saying, “moving won’t be a matter of choice.
 It’s basically going to be a matter of survival.”
 He has said his country will become uninhabitable by 2050.
-In addition to rising sea levels, ocean pollution is a serious problem—learn some scary true facts about the Great Pacific Garbage Island.
+In addition to rising sea levels, ocean pollution is a serious problem.

 Described by its tourism board as “like Hawaii was 50 years ago,” the Cook Islands off of New Zealand are another set of islands affected by rising sea levels.
 With a predicted increase in ocean levels of up to 55 centimeters by the year 2090, the rising waters are expected to damage roads, bridges, ports, and runways, which will affect residents and tourism.
 Check out these 30 secret island escapes around the world.